 Rabbi Kremer’s artistic interpretations of text and tradition are seen (or heard) in works as varied as decorated ketubot (marriage contracts), graphic prints, six-foot-tall mezuzot made of laser-cut steel, limited-edition artist books, and melodies for prayers.
 (See/hear here)

-At Shirat Hayam, Rabbi Kremer has been sharing his enthusiasm for Jewish life by offering classes on history, bible, midrash, Hebrew and ritual; he initiated an art salon/studio; he leads (with guitar) the weekly preschool Shabbat program; instituted Carlebach-style Kabbalat Shabbat summer services…and more.
+At Shirat Hayam, Rabbi Kremer has been sharing his enthusiasm for Jewish life by offering classes on history, bible, midrash, Hebrew and ritual; he leads, with guitar, the Galeem (Hebrew school) Sunday morning drum circle service; instituted year-round Carlebach-style Kabbalat Shabbat services; revived the youth group program…and more.

 Among the changes Rabbi Kremer has implemented at Shirat Hayam is enabling access to Torah (e.g., for an aliyah) for the mobility-challenged by rearranging some of the sanctuary furnishings.
-He has enhanced comfort and community at Shirat Hayam by beginning to recreate the synagogue lobby as a “village crossroads and square.”
+He has enhanced comfort and community by promoting the synagogue lobby as a place to meet and greet, and is always looking for fresh ways to foster warmth and welcoming.

-He and his beloved muse and collaborator Ellie, an occupational therapist, raised three daughters — Aviva, Hannah and Devora — of whom they are most proud (just ask!).
+He and his beloved muse and collaborator Ellie, a retired occupational therapist, raised three daughters — Aviva, Hannah and Devora — of whom they are most proud — just ask!

 Cantor Wolbransky studied privately with Cantor Louis Goldhirsh, Cantor Philip Kurshner, Rabbi Chaim Grossman, and Shalom Altman of Gratz College.
 He received both a BA and BS from Temple University where he still serves on the Sport Medicine Team.
 He went on to receive a Doctor of Optometry from the Pennsylvania College of Optometry, and served on its board for 19 Years.
 As President of the New Jersey Society of Optometric Physicians, he holds many awards from both the AOA and NJSOP.
 He retired from practice in January 2017, and will now serve as Cantor of Shirat Hayam.